manzurola/spaCy4j/README.md

 ```

-Now create a new Spacy with the relevant adapter as argument, and parse a document.
+Create a new Spacy with the relevant adapter as argument, and parse a document.

 ```java
 Spacy spacy = Spacy.create(SpacyServerAdapter.create("localhost", 8080));